brettkromkamp/contextualise/README.rst

 **Existing Features**

 * Support for multiple (self-contained) topic maps
-* Support for both private and public topic maps
+* Support for both private and public topic maps (the latter of which is not available to non-admin users until support to deal with `inappropriate content <https://github.com/brettkromkamp/contextualise/issues/9>`_ is in place)
 * Extensive support for notes including the ability to attach a note to an existing topic and convert a note into a topic
 * `Markdown`_-based text editor for topic text and notes
 * The ability to attach files (including images, PDFs, and so forth) to topics
 * The ability to attach (`glTF`_-based) 3D models to topics with an accompanying interactive 3D model viewer
 * Powerful (semantic) associations with the ability to create typed associations with role-based members
-* Flexible filtering of topic occurrences and associations by scope (that is, context)
+* Flexible filtering of base names, topic occurrences and associations by scope (that is, context)
 * Interactive visual network graph of related topics (allowing navigation between topics)
 * Auto-complete on all form fields that expect a topic reference